The Sarah Jane Adventures

 Revenge Of The Slitheen by Gareth Roberts, directed by Alice Troughton

-Maria and Luke begin their first day at their new school, where they quickly befriend charming troublemaker Clyde Langer.
-But not everything seems right at Park Vale Comprehensive: the food in the cafetaria has gone off, there's a mysterious new technology wing, and some of the teachers have developed a peculiar problem with flatulence.
-With Sarah Jane's help, the three kids discover that schools all over the world have been infiltrated by the Slitheen, who intend to wreak their vengeance on the entire planet.
+It's Maria and Luke's first day at Park Vale Comprehensive, and they soon befriend charming troublemaker Clyde Langer.
+But not everything seems right: the food in the cafeteria has gone off, there's a mysterious new technology wing, and some of the teachers have developed an issue with flatulence.
+When a sudden power cut in the area impacts even non-electrical energy sources, Sarah Jane becomes determined to investigate.
+With the aid of her young friends, she discovers that schools all over the world have been infiltrated by the Slitheen, who intend to wreak their vengeance on the entire planet.

-Clyde joins Maria and Luke in assisting Sarah Jane with her investigations.
+Clyde joins Maria and Luke in helping Sarah Jane with her investigations.

 Eye Of The Gorgon